 These types of messages should be used sporadically and with caution.
 Subscribers don't want to be sold to constantly, however if you really have a great deal then they also want to make sure they receive it.
 Less really is more.
 Focus on subtly selling to your subscribers and you will benefit.
 Overall the name of the game for promotional emails is to make sure that it is a great value and the customer is better off for having read it.

 These types of messages offer you more creativity and flexibility.
 Send your subscribers sneak peeks, a glimpse behind the scenes or little bits of inspirations.
 Add value to your email, build relationships and share your brand's story.
 This type of messaging should be integrated with your newsletters, social media, as well as your website.
 People do business with other people, and the better you can convey who you are the better your business will do.

 Once you start to attract, nurture, and convert your subscribers email marketing will get easier.
-However, it’s important to make sure your business is ready for the commitment that marketing takes, or they find the right partner to make it happen for them.
+However, it's important to make sure your business is ready for the commitment that marketing takes, or they find the right partner to make it happen for them, such as Section 5 Media.
 Make sure you stay on course so you can reap all the benefits of email marketing, as it is one of the most cost effective marketing avenues out there.